django-cms/django-cms/docs/topics/multiple_languages.rst

 ===================================

-If :setting:`hide_untranslated` is ``True`` (the default) then pages that aren't translated into the desired language will not appear in the menu.
+If :setting:`hide_untranslated` is ``True`` (the default) then pages that are not translated into the desired language will not appear in the menu.